gvergnaud/ts-pattern/README.md

 ### `P.union` patterns

-`P.union(...subpatterns)` let you test several patterns and will match if one of these patterns do.
+`P.union(...subpatterns)` lets you test several patterns and will match if one of these patterns do.
 It's particularly handy when you want to handle some cases of a union type in the same code branch: